 Build an Itinerary

-Instead of arriving at the museum having no idea of what you gonna find there, try to build an itinerary for each museum you want to visit in your travel.
-Try not to pick many museuns, as it takes a lot of time plus it is very tiring.
-After picking the musems you want to visit, check online for the best and most important pieces, and a look for the sections that interests you the most, then make a list of those.
+Instead of arriving at the museum had no idea of what you gonna find there, try to build an itinerary for each museum you want to visit in your travel.
+Try not to pick many museums, as it takes a lot of time plus it is very tiring.
+After picking the museums you want to visit, check online for the best and most important pieces, and a look at the sections that interest you the most, then make a list of those.

 Go Directly To The Point

-Try to find out exactly where the pieces you want to see are, so that you can map you way there in advance.
+Try to find out exactly where the pieces you want to see are so that you can map your way there in advance.
 Instead of looking at each part of the museums, go directly to the ones you judged more interesting to you.
-You can then check the pieces that are on your way, try not to get into other sections that were not part of your map, so that you don’t lose your path, nor your time.
+You can then check the pieces that are on your way, try not to get into other sections that were not part of your map so that you don’t lose your path, nor your time.

 Look for the pieces online

-Of course if you have time, and patience, this tips doesn’t substitute a full visit, and I highly recommend, if you like history.
+Of course, if you have time and patience, this tips doesn’t substitute a full visit, and I highly recommend, if you like history.
 Knowledge is never enough.
-But this tip can in fact save a lot of time and avoid museum boredom.
-Although I love museums, I know how long it can take to visit it fully, Louvre for example takes like 2 days, no kidding, after all, it is the biggest museum in the world, an average museum takes at least half the day if you are that kind of person who stops to admire each painting (nothing against to it thought).
+But this tip can, in fact, save a lot of time and avoid museum boredom.
+Although I love museums, I know how long it can take to visit it fully, Louvre, for example, takes 2 days, no kidding, after all, it is the biggest museum in the world, an average museum takes at least half the day if you are that kind of person who stops to admire each painting (nothing against to it though).
 It is great if you are staying in the city for long, but if you don’t have much time, it is better to rush through the halls a little bit.